litstack/docs/basics/localization.md

 ## Introduction

 The application can be managed multilingual.
-The translation in the frontend can be done in `php` using
+The translation of your admin panel can be done in `php` using
 [laravel's localization](https://laravel.com/docs/7.x/localization) service or in `vue` using [vue-i18n](https://kazupon.github.io/vue-i18n/docs/formatting.html).
-It uses the syntax of **laravel**.
+It uses the **laravel** syntax for translation string.
 All translation strings are formatted so they can be used in `vue-i18n` as well.

 In Laravel applications that include the package, there are **two** different